1.16. GenICam#

 In order to keep this plugin compatible to other camera plugins, the additional parameters ‘integration_time’, ‘roi’, ‘sizex’, ‘sizey’, and ‘bpp’ are added to the plugin are kept synchronized with ‘ExposureTime’, ‘Width’, ‘Height’, ‘OffsetX’, ‘OffsetY’ or ‘PixelFormat’.

-Up to now the following pixel formats are supported: Mono8, Mono10, Mono10p, Mono10Packed, Mono12, Mono12p, Mono12Packed, Mono14, Mono16, YCbCr422_8, RGB8, BGR8, BGR10p, BGR12p.
-In order to operate framegrabber-based cameras (CoaXPress, Camera Link) with this plugin, please read the additional information in the documenation of this plugin.
+Up to now the following pixel formats are supported: Mono8, Mono10, Mono10p, Mono10Packed, Mono12, Mono12p, Mono12Packed, Mono14, Mono16, YCbCr422_8, RGB8, BGR8, BGR10p, BGR12p, BayerRG8, BayerRG10g40IDS (IDS specific).
+In order to operate framegrabber-based cameras (CoaXPress, Camera Link) with this plugin, please read the additional information in the documentation of this plugin.
+Colored pixel formats, with a single-color bitdepth of more than 8 bit are reduced to 8bit per color, since rgba32 is the single color datatype of itom.dataObject.

 This plugin has been tested with the following cameras: